murphynd/ParksLookUp/README.md

 ### 📖 Description

-An API that functions as catalog for National Parks in the USA.
-It utilizes RESTful principles, pagination, Swagger and has integrated authentication via JWT Authentication to keep the API Read-Only for all users except administrators.
+An API that functions as catalog for National & State Parks in the USA.
+It utilizes RESTful principles, Swagger and has integrated authentication via JWT Authentication to keep the API Read-Only for all users except administrators.

 ### 🦠 Known Bugs

-- Authentication is not fully set up for user
 - This is not a real API.

 ### 🛠 Built With